Manaszz/crypto-news-ai-analyzer2/TASKS/CRYPTO_MCP_SERVER/task5.md

 - `2025-01-26 00:00` - Task created
 - `2025-06-10 00:00` - Implemented MCP tool definitions in `CryptoNewsTools.java`.
 Service logic is pending.
+- `2025-06-11 00:00` - Updated all MCP tools to correctly call the implemented service methods.

 ## Notes